Tenby, St Mary's Church

 There was a Norman church on this site, but the earliest part of the current building dates to the 13th century.
 The chancel is from that period, as is the tower base.

-The real highlight inside St Mary's is the beautifully carved chancel roof, with a paneled ceiling decorated with 75 carved bosses.
+The real highlight inside St Mary's is the beautifully carved chancel roof, with a panelled ceiling decorated with 75 carved bosses.
 Among the figures depicted are a mermaid, fish, grotesque beasts, and many different foliage and floral designs.

-There are a pair of medieval chapels; the St Thomas Chapel is mid-15th century and the St Nicholas Chapel was built around 1485.
+There are two medieval chapels; the St Thomas Chapel is mid-15th century and the St Nicholas Chapel was built around 1485.
 In St Nicholas' Chapel is the tomb of Margaret Mercer, wife of Thomas ap Rees of Scotsborough.
 Margaret died in childbirth in 1610 at the age of 30, having already borne ten children.
 The seven children who survived her are shown beneath her effigy, while above her is an effigy of her husband in a kneeling pose.
 The memorial is beautifully restored and repainted to emulate its original richly decorated appearance.

 On the south side of the chancel is St Thomas' Chapel, where you will find the effigy of William Risam, dressed in his mayoral robes of office.
 The effigy's face is badly damaged, said to be the result of a musket shot fired by a Cromwellian trooper who thought it was a man praying.